tmcybers/Spanner-Hacken-Custom-Project/README.md

    * (W) Super-key/Win-key + ↗️ = till to bellow boottom dektop aslo full screen of the window
    * (W) Super-key/Win-key + ↘️ = till to down of the desktop (floating window)

+    *rc.xml is the shortcut/master of all unity system
 ---